 Of course, all the points mentioned above are the key points to make your client happy.
-Apart from that, we can’t ignore the points like – Being flexible in payment date and payment options, putting extra hours on weekdays and even on weekends if the client needs it on priority, sending them emails during occasion and festivals etc. It’s a mix and match of everything but for a start, follow the key points and see the outcome.
+Apart from that, we can’t ignore the points like – Being flexible in payment date and payment options, putting extra hours on weekdays and even on weekends if the client needs it on priority, sending them emails during occasions and festivals, etc. It’s a mix and match of everything but for a start, follow the key points and see the outcome.

 So did Mr. Stanley came back?
 No. We lost an awesome client who taught us a beautiful lesson on client management.
 In better words – Stanley gets the credit for all the clients who are happy with our services now.

-Four years down the line we are still learning and implementing the new ways to keep our clients happy and this is ongoing.
+Four years down the line we are still learning and implementing new ways to keep our clients happy and this is ongoing.

 Let’s share and learn: How do you take care of your clients?
-Send your answers in comments.
+Send your answers in the comments.
 Let other people read them and create a good and healthy atmosphere for our respective clients.